Discover the memory paths in Paris

 The Marais district: in the footsteps of Jewish life in Paris

-The itinerary begins with a presentation of the Wall of Names at the Shoah Memorial before following in the footsteps of Jewish life in the historic heart of Paris, the Marais.
-By discovering synagogues, commemorative plaques and traditional businesses, from the Middle Ages to the present day, the group follows the developments of the Jewish district, the Pletzl.
+The tour begins with a presentation of the Wall of Names at the Shoah Memorial before going on the traces of Jewish life in the historic heart of Paris, the Marais.
+By discovering synagogues, commemorative plaques and traditional shops from the Middle Ages to the present day, the group follows the evolution of the Jewish quarter, the Pletzl.

 Meeting place: reception of the Shoah Memorial, 4e arr.